gem/oq-engine/doc/manual/oq-manual.rst

 Scenario Damage calculator also accepts consequencemodels in addition to fragilitymodels, in order to estimate consequences based on the calculated damage distribution.
-The user may provide one consequencemodel file corresponding to each loss type (amongst structural, nonstructural, contents, and business interruption) for which a fragilitymodel file is provided.
-Whereas providing a fragilitymodel file for at least one loss type is mandatory for running a Scenario Damage calculation, providing corresponding consequencemodel files is optional.
+The user may provide one *Consequence Model* file corresponding to each loss type (amongst structural, nonstructural, contents, and business interruption) for which a *Fragility Model* file is provided.
+Whereas providing a *Fragility Model* file for at least one loss type is mandatory for running a Scenario Damage calculation, providing corresponding *Consequence Model* files is optional.

 This section describes the schema currently used to store consequencemodels, which are optional inputs for the Scenario Damage Calculator.
-A consequencemodel defines a set of consequencefunctions, describing the distribution of the loss (or consequence) ratio conditional on a set of discrete limit (or damage) states.
-These consequencefunction can be currently defined in OpenQuake engine by specifying the parameters of the continuous distribution of the loss ratio for each limit state specified in the fragility model for the corresponding loss type, for each taxonomy defined in the exposure model.
+A *Consequence Model* defines a set of consequencefunctions, describing the distribution of the loss (or consequence) ratio conditional on a set of discrete limit (or damage) states.
+These *Consequence Function* can be currently defined in OpenQuake engine by specifying the parameters of the continuous distribution of the loss ratio for each limit state specified in the fragility model for the corresponding loss type, for each taxonomy defined in the exposure model.

-An example consequencemodel is shown in
+An example *Consequence Model* is shown in
 Listing `[lst:input_consequence] <#lst:input_consequence>`__.

 .. container:: listing